 During menopause you develop "anabolic resistance": you need more protein than before to maintain muscle.
 A 143-pound woman should eat 78-104 grams of protein per day.
 Distribute protein across all meals, not just dinner.

-5. Sleep and Stress Management
+5. Sleep and stress management

 What Biomarkers Should You Measure?